-- 1.0 Membership (24): 14 faculty; seven administrators or staff to include the Chief Executive Officer of the SDSU Research Foundation and the Director of International Programs, who shall serve as Chair; one staff member, one undergraduate and one graduate student who have studied in a foreign country. - 2.0 Functions: The Committee (a) shall recommend policies and procedures to enhance the university's international activities, (b) shall identify existing involvement in international activities and related resource commitments, (c) shall report on funding programs and opportunities for external support of international activities, (d) shall identify needs for improvement and development, and (e) shall report annually to the Senate and administration.
+- 1.0 Membership (24): fourteen faculty; seven administrators or staff to include the Associate Vice President for International Affairs, who shall serve as Chair; one staff member, one undergraduate and one graduate student who have studied in a foreign country. - 2.0 Functions: The Council shall (a) recommend policies and procedures to enhance the university's international activities, (b) shall identify existing involvement in international activities and related resource commitments, (c) report on funding programs and opportunities for external support of international activities, (d) shall identify needs for improvement and development, and (e) report annually to the Senate and administration.